-If you don’t want to read the whole guide, below is a list of 5 best telescopes for you to use in astrophotography.
+If you don’t want to read the whole guide, below is a list of the five best telescopes for astrophotography.
 Take a look and see which one you’d like to be your personal companion as you discover and map the wonders of the universe.

-Before going deep into our telescope recommendations, let’s discuss some basics of deep-sky astrophotography.
+Before going deep into our telescope recommendations, let’s discuss some of the basics of deep-sky astrophotography.
 Deep-sky astrophotography is different from visual astronomy in a number of ways.
 Here are some big ones.

 1: Astrophotography is a la carte

-When shopping for an entry-level telescope for visual astronomy (i.e. looking through the eyepiece), you are generally buying a single product which you can at least get by with no additional purchases besides maybe a couple of eyepieces.
+When shopping for an entry-level telescope for visual astronomy (i.e., looking through the eyepiece), you are generally buying a single product, which means you can at least get by with no additional purchases besides maybe a couple of eyepieces.
 Not so with astrophotography.

 2: Astrophotography isn’t necessarily all about larger aperture the way visual astronomy is

-While fast optics can increase “signal,” to reduce noise involves other considerations.
+While fast optics can increase “signal,” reducing noise involves other considerations.
 Reducing noise can best be accomplished by photographing under dark skies without light pollution, or by using special narrowband filters.

 3: Astrophotography has a higher cost of entry than visual astronomy

 The bare minimum you need to get a decent astrophotography telescope and mount (if you’re not shopping used) is about $1000, assuming you already have a suitable DSLR camera – figure a few hundred extra bucks if you haven’t obtained one yet.
-Compare this to visual astronomy where a decent telescope can be obtained for 1/10 as much.
+Compare this to visual astronomy, where a decent telescope can be obtained for 3/10th of the price.
 Sure, you can slap a camera on less-expensive telescopes with simple clock drives, but don’t expect great results or a very upgradable setup.

 4: Astrophotography has a difficult learning curve

 Astrophotography also requires a lot of practice before you can get great results.
-With visual astronomy, after just a couple nights you can spot tons of planetary and lunar detail and with practice deep-sky observing will become easy.
+With visual astronomy, after just a couple nights you can spot tons of planetary and lunar details, and with practice, deep-sky observing will become easy.